29 Viscous-Dominated Flows

 The Oseen equations are an extension of the Stokes equations for creeping flows, which include minor inertial effects while remaining linear.
 They are particularly useful for analyzing flows around objects such as spheres or cylinders at low but finite Reynolds numbers.

-The starting point is again the incompressible Navier-Stokes equation, i.e.,
+The starting point is again the incompressible N-S equation, i.e.,

 (42)

 For Oseen flow, it is assumed that the flow is steady just as Stokes flow, so .
-At low Reynolds numbers, inertial effects are small compared to viscous effects.
+At low Reynolds numbers, inertial effects are minor compared to the viscous impacts.
 Additionally, a uniform far-field velocity is assumed, where the flow has a constant velocity far from the object.

 To simplify the convective term , the velocity can be re-expressed as